Loading Library Hours...

 S-Collection Home > Find Children’s Books > S-Collection Bibliographies > Native American Children’s and Young Adult Literature

 Most books are located in the School (S-) Collection (Room 101, Main Library) of the Social Sciences, Health, and Education Library (SSHEL).
-However, books may also be located at the Center for Children’s Books and older books may be located in the Rare Book & Manuscript Library (Room 346, Main Library), or in the Oak Street Facility.
+However, books may also be located at the Center for Children’s Books and older books may be located in the Rare Book & Manuscript Library (Room 346, Main Library), or in the Oak Street Library.
 To verify the location of an item, search for the book in the Library Catalog.
 If you require assistance locating an item, please ask for assistance at the SSHEL Information Desk.

 Online Resources